prncc/steam-scraper/README.md

      HostName <server's IP>
      IdentityFile ~/.ssh/id_rsa
 ```
-This name is expected by the `scrapydee.sh` helper script included in this repository.
+A hostname of this form is expected by the `scrapydee.sh` helper script included in this repository.
 Make sure you can connect with `ssh scrappy-runner-01`.

 ### Remote Server Setup